The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 Read more: The Best Email Apps for Mac: Top 10 Mail Clients Reviewed

-If you’re not getting AI to work for you, you’re missing out on one of the greatest productivity, efficiency and workflow hacks available today.
+If you’re not getting AI to work for you in 2026, you’re missing out on one of the greatest productivity, efficiency and workflow hacks available today.
 As we’ve explored in these 21 AI apps for Mac, there are countless ways to get your machine to work for you.
 All it takes is a little curiosity and experimentation.

 Not sure where to start?
 Take a look at how you spend your time.
 If your Timing Activities page suggests that you’re spending too much time writing emails for clients, refer to our list of AI writing apps.
 If you spend ages developing images that could be AI-generated, turn to our creative tools.
 You’ll only know where the hours and minutes are going if you have reliable, real-time data on your hand.